ngaffa/aws-operation-dynamodb-import/README.md

 ```

 - First argument : the dynamodb name
-- Seconf argument : the path to the json to import
+- Second argument : the path to the json to import
 - Third argument : the aws region of your dynamodb

-After that, you should execute this command in your console
+Then run this command in your console

 ```bash
 node import.js